Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - Black Hat – Annual security conference in Las Vegas.

-- BSides – Framework for organising and holding security conferences.
+- BSides – Framework for organizing and holding security conferences.

 - CCC – Annual meeting of the international hacker scene in Germany.